Jorge Soler Player Props: Marlins vs. Yankees

-The Miami Marlins, including Jorge Soler and his .641 slugging percentage over his past 10 games, battle starter Randy Vasquez and the New York Yankees at LoanDepot park, Friday at 6:40 PM ET.
+Jorge Soler -- 0-for-4 in his most recent game -- will be in action for the Miami Marlins against the New York Yankees, with Michael King on the hill, on August 12 at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Reds.
+He had a hitless showing in his last game (0-for-4) against the Yankees.

 Jorge Soler Game Info & Props vs. the Yankees